 Besides, the voiceover tells audiences that Amazon has a notification feature where users can find good deals immediately.
 What could be a better idea than deal notification for the busy bees?

-Watching old advertisement videos will always be great if you need more inspiration.
-The video campaign from Target holds up well and remains one of the most iconic Black Friday video advertisements.
+Watching old ads will always be great if you need more inspiration.
+This video campaign from Target holds up well and remains one of the most iconic Black Friday video advertisements.

 Maria Bamford, as the actor, shows how she counts days, trains, wraps presents, and sprints to the store to shop.
 The plot implies that Target sales and deals are something to take advantage of now.